axieinfinity/ronin-documentation/docs/basics/white-paper.md

 commission and the staking reward on that day.

 #### Tier 2 validator slashing
-If a validator misses more than 150 blocks a day, they get slashed as follows:
+If a validator misses more than 150 blocks a day, the following penalties apply:
 * The validator doesn't earn commission and the staking reward on that day.
 * The validator is slashed 10,000 of self-delegated RON.
 * The validator is jailed for $\approx2$ days (57,600 blocks) and is banned from the validator set while in jail.

 ##### Credit score system and bailout
 While we encourage validators to be online and produce blocks in turn, technical issues can still happen.
 A validator might be well-performing, but if their machine suddenly crashes, they get slashed and jailed.

 Ronin's credit score system awards validators with credits that can be used to bail out of jail in the event of tier 2 validator slashing.